Strain Name: Charlotte’s Web

 Taste: AAAA– tastes earthy and mildly sweet – reminiscent of guava or some such fruit.
 Smoke is pretty easy on the lungs.

 Burn: AAAA – Appears well flushed.
 White ash.
 Burns well.

-Info: The cloned version of Charlotte’s Web was specifically cultivated by Colorado breeders The Stanley Brothers for a young epileptic patient named Charlotte and had less than 0.3% THC.
-This is a phenotype of that popular strain that has more THC in it – closer to a 1:1 ratio although CBD is higher than THC.
+Info: This strain of Charlotte’s Web has 8% THC and almost 13% CBD.
+The cloned version of Charlotte’s Web was cultivated by Colorado breeders The Stanley Brothers specifically for a young epileptic patient named Charlotte and had less than 0.3% THC.
+This is a phenotype of that popular strain that has more THC in it – closer to a 1.5:1 ratio where the CBD is higher than thc.
 A fairly clear-headed relaxation is the common high.
 If you are a veteran THC smoker you may notice very little ‘high’ at all.
-This strain has gained popularity as an option for treating seizures as well as a range of other medical conditions.
-Charlotte’s Web may cause dizziness for some patients, so new users should be cautious.
-This is a new phenotype acquired in Jan 2018 and different from the Charlotte’s web we have carried previously.
+The Charlotte’s Web cannabis strain has become a popular option in the treatment of seizures, as well as many other neural, physical, and physiological clinical medical conditions.
+For some patients, the potency of Charlotte’s Web may cause some dizziness.
+It is recommended that new users proceed with caution.
+This is a new phenotype acquired in November 2019 and different from the Charlotte’s web we have carried previously.
 It has almost twice the CBD and is very sticky!

 Sample submitted: “Charlotte’s Web” dried cannabis flowers.

 Visual Inspection: Free from visible contamination and foreign matter.

 Three tests of each sample were analysed and summarised below:

 % by weight